fadden/6502bench/README.md

 - Project files are designed for sharing and collaboration.

-SourceGen has been used to disassemble software for the Apple II, NES (Nintendo Entertainment System), Atari 2600 VCS, Apple II, and coin-op aracde.
+SourceGen has been used to disassemble software for the Apple II, NES (Nintendo Entertainment System), Atari 2600 VCS, and coin-op aracde.
 Video demos of [basic features](https://youtu.be/dalISyBPQq8) and [visualizations](https://youtu.be/lSvEr5nCHbY) are available.